psaikido/hugle.uk/pages/prose/Thesium/050-theocracy.md

 offspring, of which there were many, along with seven tranches of births from the nursery, remember him as 'Neems'.
 They are eight, perhaps nine generations away from the culture that spawned them.
-Theo is worshipped as a creator God by this new techno-tribal population.
+Theo is worshipped as a creator God by this new techno-tribe.
 The ship at the heart of the city has become a place of deep devotion.
 This proto-religion holds that a divine spirit animates them all and is most highly present in what they have come to call The Ship of Light.
 It is a vessel that will take them to an after-life.
 Their souls